Skip to main contentSkip to search

 The Cliff at 18: What Happens Next

-When a young person turns 18, OAP childhood funding ends completely.
-There is no gradual taper, no transition period — the support simply stops.
-Families must then navigate the adult developmental services system through Developmental Services Ontario (DSO), which offers the Passport Program with significantly lower funding of $5,000 to $35,000 per year depending on assessed needs.
+When a young person turns 18, OAP childhood funding ends.
+Families must then apply for adult developmental services through Developmental Services Ontario (DSO), including Passport funding.

 Why Younger Children Get More Funding